Father Booth’s Weekly Reflection

 IN MEMORIAM

-For Julie Kelly, the sanctuary lamp will burn for the repose of her soul from November 9th to November 15th.
-The sanctuary lamp will burn for the repose of Daniel Welch from November 16th until November 22nd.
+For George Lally, Sr., the sanctuary lamp will burn for the repose of his soul from April 12th to April 18th.
+The sanctuary lamp will burn for the repose of Alexander Salillas from April 19th until April 25th.

 MORNING WITH MARY

-All ladies are invited to a morning of devotion next Saturday, November 15th.
-Adoration will begin at 8:30 a.m., there will be confession during adoration, followed by benediction at about 9:10 a.m., and concluding with a Latin Mass at about 9:15 a.m.
+All ladies are invited to a morning of devotion next Saturday, April 18th.
+Adoration will begin at 8:30 a.m., there will be confession during adoration, followed by benediction at 9:10 a.m., and concluding with a Latin Mass at 9:15 a.m.

 THIRD SUNDAY